This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Turtle nesting tour

-The pacific coast of Costa Rica is home to an abundance of wildlife.
+The Pacific coast of Costa Rica is home to an abundance of wildlife.
 Among them are turtles who use the beaches for breeding.
-Seeing turtles and their young is easily one of the best things to do in Tamarindo.
+Seeing turtles and their babies is easily one of the best things to do in Tamarindo.

 On this turtle nesting tour, you’ll be driven from Tamarindo to secluded beaches near Playa Grande to see these magnificent creatures nesting.
 It’s common to see both Olive Ridley and Green Pacific turtles either laying eggs on the beach or hatching.

-The experience begins at 6 pm, so getting photos is tricky as you cannot use your flash.
+The experience costs around $46 USD and begins at 6 pm, so getting photos is tricky as you cannot use your flash.
 You are supplied with a red light torch, which won’t disturb the turtles.
 You can see the turtles all year round; however, November to April is peak season.

 11. Visit Rio Celeste